senigami/exercise/README.md

 **Preamble**

-This instruction set is intentionally vague.
-There are many ways to perform this exercise.
+The following instruction set is intentionally vague.

+There are many ways to perform _The Exercise_.
 Limit your time to four hours.
-Commit your code when you're complete or when you've reached the time limit.
-Commit often and note the final commit message must contain the following string "FINAL-COMMIT".
+Commit your code often.
+When you're complete, or when you've reached the time limit, push your final commit.
+The final commit message must contain the following string "FINAL-COMMIT," to mark the end of _The Exercise_.
 Submit a link to the repo when you're complete.

 Preferred languages
 - Node/JavaScript